Vortex-type equations on compact Riemann surfaces: Abstract

 \section{Abstract}

 In this paper, we prove \emph{a priori} estimates for some vortex-type equations on compact Riemann surfaces.
-As applications, we recover existing estimates for the vortex bundle Monge-Amp\`ere equation, and prove an existence and uniqueness theorem for the Calabi-Yang-Mills equations on vortex bundles.
-We also prove an existence and uniqueness result relating Gieseker stability and the existence of almost Hermitian Einstein metrics, i.e., a Kobayashi-Hitchin type correspondence.
+As applications, we recover existing estimates for the vortex bundle Monge-Amp\`ere equation, prove an existence and uniqueness theorem for the Calabi-Yang-Mills equations on vortex bundles and get estimates for $J-$vortex equation.
+We prove an existence and uniqueness result relating Gieseker stability and the existence of almost Hermitian Einstein metrics, i.e., a Kobayashi-Hitchin type correspondence.
+We also prove K\"ahlerness of the negative of the symplectic form which arises in the moment map interpretation of the Calabi-Yang-Mills equations in \cite{Vamsi3}.

-\section{Introduction}
+\section{Introduction.}

 Let $\Sigma$ be a compact Riemann surface, and $L$ be a holomorphic line bundle over it.
-Let $\phi \in H^{0}(\Sigma,L)$ be not identically zero and $\Sigma$ be endowed with a metric whose associated $(1,1)$-form is $\omega_{\Sigma}$.
-We are interested in the following family of equations (for a Hermitian metric $h_{\alpha,t}$ on $L$) that depend on the parameters $\alpha\geq 0$ and $0\leq t \leq 1$.
+Let $\phi \in H^{0}(\Sigma,L)$ be not identically zero and $\Sigma$ be endowed with a metric whose associated $(1,1)$-form is $\chi$.
+We are interested in the following family of equations (for a Hermitian metric $h_{\alpha,t}$ on $L$) that depend on the parameters $\alpha\geq 0$ and $0\leq t \leq 1$

-where $d>0,a_{\alpha}>0,e_{\alpha}>0,b_{\alpha},c_{\alpha},k_{\alpha}\geq 0$ are constants, $u_{\alpha}=\frac{a_{\alpha}i\Theta_{h_{\alpha,t=0}}}{e_{\alpha}(d-\lvert\phi\rvert_{h_{\alpha,t=0}}^{2})\omega_{\Sigma}}>0$ is a function, and $\Theta_{h_{\alpha,t}}$ is the curvature of the metric $h_{\alpha,t}.$ We choose a path in the $\alpha$-$t$ plane (lying in the region $\alpha\geq 0, 0< t\leq 1$) which starts at $(\alpha_{0},t_{0})$ and ends at $(\alpha_{1}, t_{1})$.
+where $d>0,a_{\alpha}>0,e_{\alpha}>0,b_{\alpha},c_{\alpha},k_{\alpha}\geq 0$ are constants, $u_{\alpha}=\frac{a_{\alpha}i\Theta_{h_{\alpha,t=0}}}{e_{\alpha}(d-\lvert\phi\rvert_{h_{\alpha,t=0}}^{2})\chi}>0$ is a function, and $\Theta_{h_{\alpha,t}}$ is the curvature of the metric $h_{\alpha,t}.$ We choose a path in the $\alpha$-$t$ plane (lying in the region $\alpha\geq 0, 0< t\leq 1$) which starts at $(\alpha_{0},t_{0})$ and ends at $(\alpha_{1}, t_{1})$.